-With cold weather approaching, you might be wondering how well your existing air source heat pump is going to work this year.
-You might also be curious if now is a wise time to do heat pump installation.
+With wintertime approaching, you might be thinking about how well your existing air source heat pump is going to operate this year.
+You might also be wondering if now is a smart time to do heat pump installation.

-A new air source heat pump is more energy efficient and can help you save big on energy bills over its lifetime.
+A new air source heat pump is more energy efficient and can help you spend less on energy bills over its lifetime.

 They’re an all-in-one heating system and cooling system.
 These heat pumps transfer heat from the outdoor air to make your house cooler or warmer.
-They don’t produce heat or air conditioning like a natural gas furnace or a regular central air conditioner.
+They don’t create heat or air conditioning like a natural gas furnace or a standard central air conditioner.
 A heat pump has indoor and outdoor units that work together to provide you with heating and cooling.

 • How air source heat pump efficiency ratings like SEER and HSPF impact your heating and cooling bill.